SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

 * Virtual coffee events e.g.
   * People from different offices are paired up to have virtual coffee

-* Get people involved with videos or events for others offices (especially other countries) e.g.
+* Get people involved with events for others offices (especially other countries) e.g.
   * A Chinese dev does a presentation at the Sydney User Group

 * Organise meetings to discuss culturally different issues e.g.
-  * Everyone talks about localization or WeChat MiniApps
+  * Everyone talks about localization or WeChat Mini-Programs
+  * Have a weekly language exchange catchup

 * Film videos about other offices e.g.
   * What is it like to work in the China office?